-This topic explains the steps required to update existing Dynamics 365 for Finance and Operations 8.0 environments to the 8.1.X application release.
+This topic explains the steps required to update existing Dynamics 365 for Finance and Operations 8.0 environments to 8.1.X or 10.X application releases.

 Traditionally, moving to a newer application version has involved a rigorous upgrade that includes deployment of additional virtual machines, code upgrade, data upgrade, and scheduling several days in advance with the Microsoft Dynamics Service Engineering (DSE) team.
 You will notice that we are making the uptake of the latest version simpler, and this will continue to improve over time.

-The high-level process to update from version 8.0 to 8.1.X includes the following:
+The high-level process to update from version 8.0 to 8.1.X/10.X includes the following: